macOS Ventura Slow Boot Up? 14 Tips to Speed up Mac

 Step #1: Shut down your Mac.
 Wait for 20 seconds.

-Step #2: Now, Press and Hold the Power Button [Touch ID] until your Mac show the Startup logo then Startup Volume with Options.
-Select Options > In MacOS Recovery Screen, options-in-recovery-mode-on-m1-mac
+Step #2: Now, Press and Hold the Power Button [Touch ID] until your Mac shows the Startup logo and then Startup Volume with Options.
+Select Options > In MacOS Recovery Screen,

 For Intel Mac:-